 Do you remember the last time that you made a packing list?

 The stuff that we choose to bring - or choose not to bring - can make or break a trip.
 At Knack, we’re unapologetically obsessed with making packing lists for our Knack Packs.
-That’s why this week, we’re sharing our proven formula for the perfect travel packing list.
+That’s why we’re sharing our proven formula for the perfect travel packing list.

 Why You Need a Travel Packing List